BuiTheBoi/Data-Converter/CONTRIBUTE.md

 Before you contribute to this repository, please consider these following coding standards:

-### Variable and functions:
+### Variables and functions:

-- Variable and function names are to be done in **camel case** (Test case functions I've made are an exception as those names are all caps)
+- Variable and function names are to be done in **camel case**.
+Test case functions I've made are an exception as those names are all caps.
 - Variables and functions must be sensibly named relative to their purpose.
 Any long pieces of code can be split into functions for ease of reading
 - Functions used by the main program must have their prototypes in `functions.h`.
 On top of each prototype, functions must have a brief description done by comments.
 Function definitions are to be done in `functions.cpp`.
 - If you plan to have any major/global variables, please initialize/declare them in `accessories.h`.